-A condition where glaze separates into clumps or islands (during firing) leaving bare clay patches showing in-between.
+A condition where pottery or ceramic glaze withdraws into islands (during firing) leaving bare body patches between.

-This problem is almost always caused by glazes shrinking too much during drying and then cracking.
-Those cracks become the crawl-points during firing.
+This problem is almost always caused by glazes shrinking too much during drying, and then cracking.
+Those cracks become the crawl points during firing.
 Excessive shrinkage is normally a product of too much raw clay in a glaze.
-Glazes having marginally high clay that can normally be used successfully will crack if applied too thick.
+Even glazes having marginally high clay can crack if applied too thick.
 It is likewise with multi-layer application without consideration for the specific needs of that process (e.g. failure to use a base coat glaze for the first layer).
 Multi-layering of glazes rewets the first layer, stressing its bond with the body and pulling it away from the body as it shrinks, base coat glazes have better adherence.
 Crawling is quite prevalent in once-fired ware since glaze bonding is more tenuous.

-Glazes contain clay to suspend their slurries.
+To state again: Glazes contain clay to suspend their slurries.
 Clay shrinks when it dries.
 Some shrinkage can be tolerated but when it is excessive something has to give.
 As glaze layer thickness increases it is afforded more and more power to impose its shrinkage on the bond with the body.
-At some point that bond will be compromise in places where cracks occur to release the tension.
+At some point, that bond will be compromised in places where cracks occur to release the tension.
 Even if these do not appear on dry ware, bond compromise can still exist.

 Sometimes glazes are made to crawl intentionally.
-One technique to make this happen is to add 15-20% magnesium carbonate (testing required to determine amount) to a low fire transparent glaze.
+One technique to make this happen is to add 15-20% magnesium carbonate (testing required to determine the amount) to a low-fire transparent glaze.

 Crawling of a cone 10R Ravenscrag iron crystal glaze.
 The added iron oxide flocculates the slurry raising the water content, increasing the drying shrinkage.
 To solve this problem you can calcine part of the Ravenscrag Slip, that reduces the shrinkage.
 Ravenscrag.com has information on how to do this.